 If you find yourself at the last point of this list, then keep reading.
-In this post, I will show you how ridiculously easy is to start a cosmetic business online and sell your products on the internet.
+In this post, I will show you how ridiculously simple is to start a cosmetic business online and sell your products on the internet.

 First, I will tell you how to create your own e-store in 20 minutes or less, then I will introduce you to same of the best web marketing techniques.
 In fact, having a store that doesn’t sell besides being frustrating, it’s a waste of time.

 Before I start, let me point out that having a cosmetic business online, doesn’t necessarily mean you are going to sell products you manufactured in the first place.
-While 90% of the people try to create their own cosmetic line, you could be making money selling raw materials or re-selling other brands products.
+While 90% of the people try to create their own cosmetic line, you could be making money by re-packaging raw materials or selling products from other brands.

 How can this be possible?

 …The best hassle-free online store builder.
 It comes with awesome features:

 - 3 different plans available.
 The cheapest is only $29.99/month.
 With these plans, your store will grow along with your business as you can easily upgrade plan to unlock new features.